 Funding requests and awards:

-The Commission to date has committed more than $3.05 billion in program funding to support 6,954 schools, 613 libraries, and 80 consortia, which are approved to receive over 6.8 million connected devices and over 3.5 million broadband connections.
+The Commission to date has committed nearly $4.4 billion in program funding to support more than 10,500 schools, 860 libraries, and nearly 120 consortia for nearly 9.6 million connected devices and nearly 4.9 million broadband connections.
 Click this map to view demand by state.
 Detailed information on the status of submitted applications is available in the Open Data Portal.

 Download the current list of funding commitments approved by state (Excel file).